 Deep Vein Thrombosis & Pulmonary Embolism

-Deep vein thrombosis (DVT) is a condition in which a blood clot develops in the deep veins, most commonly in the lower extremities.
-A pulmonary embolism occurs when a part of the clot breaks off and travels to the lungs, a potential life threat.
+Deep vein thrombosis (DVT) is a condition in which a blood clot develops in the deep veins, usually in the lower extremities.
+A pulmonary embolism (PE) occurs when a part of the DVT clot breaks off and travels to the lungs, which can be life-threatening.
 Venous thromboembolism (VTE) refers to DVT, PE, or both.
-VTE is often recurrent, and long-term complications, such as postthrombotic syndrome after a DVT or chronic thromboembolic pulmonary hypertension after a PE, are frequent.
+VTE is often recurrent and can lead to long-term complications (e.g., post-thrombotic syndrome after a DVT, chronic thromboembolic pulmonary hypertension after a PE).

-Extended periods of limited mobility inherent to long-haul travel may increase a travelers’ risk for DVT/PE; an association between VTE and air travel was first reported in the early 1950s.
-Since then, as prolonged air travel has become more common (>300 million people take long-distance flights each year) concerns about travel-related VTE have become more prevalent.
+Extended periods of limited mobility inherent to long-distance travel could increase a traveler’s risk for VTE.
+An association between VTE and air travel was first reported in the early 1950s; since then, long-distance air travel has become more common, leading to increased concerns about travel-related VTE.

-There is no national surveillance for VTE; research estimates the annual incidence of VTE in the general population at 0.1% although it is higher in subpopulations with risk factors (Box 8-1).
-In the absence of national surveillance for VTE (as a whole), the incidence of travel-related VTE is even more difficult to determine and varies from study to study.
-Complicating the matter, no consensus exists on what constitutes a travel-related VTE, particularly duration of travel and period of observation after travel.
+The annual incidence of VTE in the general population is estimated to be 0.1% but is greater in subpopulations with risk factors for VTE (Box 8-03).
+The actual incidence of travel-related VTE is difficult to determine because there is no national surveillance for VTE and no consensus on the definition of travel-related VTE, particularly regarding duration of travel and period of observation after travel.